HeitorSpectre/TTG-Tools/README.md

 - Sam & Max: Save the World - Remastered
 - Sam & Max: Beyond Time and Space - Remastered
 - Sam & Max: The Devil's Playhouse - Remastered
+- Poker Night at the Inventory - Remastered